Built for indie filmmakers

 Recognised festival pathways

-Festival status that changes the submission plan.
+Festival status that changes the plan.

-Awards routes
+Awards eligibility

 Oscar, BAFTA, BIFA, Goya, César

-Industry signals
+Industry status

 FIAPF, alliance membership, A-festival status